 follows the storyline straightforwardly and professionally, focusing on a spy movie structure.
 After that, everything else felt organic, multi-layered, and complex.
 She emphasized not directing the subject to do not alter Sergio’s natural execution.
 Making that decision was risky for her, but she had to let Sergio go and live his experience in front of the camera to his fullest.

-The director lied a little to have permission to shoot the film inside the facility.
+The director lied a little for permission to shoot the film inside the facility.
 She suggested that the film’s attention be centered on Sergio, the newest arrival, without interrupting the lives of others.

-When principal photography was done, and the crew left the place, they had to come out with the truth.
+When principal photography was done and the crew left the place, they had to discover the truth.
 To come clean, Alberti organized a private screening at the nursing home and mentioned her true intentions.
 The relationship they constructed inside the facility was real.
 When they had to say goodbye, it was not much about losing a resident but winning a friend.

 |Maite Alberti, documentarian, "The Mole Agent."
 Photo: José Alberto Hermosillo

 As a filmmaker,

 Maite Alberti followed her instincts.
 Inside the institution, she ensured everyone felt comfortable with the camera.
 Maite also found out some interns have dementia to sign the release form, and she ended it by getting the approval of a family member.